 - Weerribben-Wieden National Park

 Day 1: Arrival to Amsterdam | Cruise to Volendam

 Your week of sailing and cycling starts in Amsterdam.
-The crew welcomes you on board between 1 and 2 pm.
-Once all guests have checked in, the ship sails under motor to Monnickendam or Volendam.
+The crew welcomes you on board at 2:00pm.
+Once all guests have checked in, the ship sails under motor to Volendam.
 From the port of one of these former fishing villages, a short warm-up ride leads you through the rural nature reserve of Waterland with its many villages.

 Your next destination is Edam, a lovely town whose lanes and canals deserve a stroll.
 Edam is known worldwide for its cheese covered in red or yellow wax.
 This practical solution keeps the cheese fresh for a long time, so 17th-century sailors could take it on their voyages or trade it for spices and other riches of the East.

 Via the main dike of the IJsselmeer you arrive at the promenade of Volendam, where the ship is docked.
 You will have some time on your own to check out the souvenir shops.
 After dinner, let the historical city center lure you into a digestive walk.
 Later in the evening, the ship sails to Hoorn.

 Day 3: Cycle Hoorn – Enkhuizen| Cruise Enkhuizen – Urk (17 miles/28 km or 24 miles/39bk km)